Detecting dependence structure: visualization and inference: Quantile dependence function

 and $h_v(\cdot)$ is defined analogously, where $\mathbb{1}(A)$ denotes the indicator of the set $A$. \cite{Ledwina12} have derived the system $\{h_v(\cdot)\}$ starting from projections of Haar basis onto the cone of nondecreasing functions and standardising them.
 In view of the above, we can say that the measure $q$ represents aggregated correlation coefficients pertinent to the copula $C$ and the selected set of functions.
 In econometrics, the indicators $\mathbb{1}(X\leq x_u)$ and $\mathbb{1}(Y\leq y_v)$ are labelled quantile hits.
 Evidently,

 Note also that

-and therefore, from a mathematical point of view, the value of $q(u,v)$ is the Fourier coefficient of a density of $C$, if it exists, in the product system of step functions $h_u$ and $h_v$.
+and therefore, from a mathematical point of view, the value of $q(u,v)$ is the Fourier coefficient of a density of $C$, if it exists, in the product system of step functions $h_u(\cdot)$ and $h_v(\cdot)$.

 The properties of $q$ have been studied in \cite{Ledwina14arx,Ledwina15} and recalled and discussed further in \cite{Cmiel}.
 In particular, $q(u,v) \in [-1,1]$ for all $(u,v) \in (0,1)^2$, $q$ is maximal (minimal) if and only if $Y=f(X)$ and $f$ is strictly increasing (decreasing) a.s. in the range of $X$, while $q \equiv 0$ if and only if $X$ and $Y$ are independent.
-For more details, see therein.
+For more details, refer to the papers mentioned just above.